Developing and Grading Fitness Tests

 Upperbody strength/endurance exercise #2 (pull) - max reps of Pullups (x 6) with body armor: 10 reps = 50 points

-Lower Body Strength #2 - Dead lift (hex or straight bar) goal is to perform 1.5x bodyweight for 1-15 reps.
+Lower Body Strength #2 - Deadlift (hex or straight bar).
+Goal is to perform 1.5x bodyweight for 1-15 reps.
 1 Minimum and 10 maximum.
 Say you get 9 reps - that equals 90 points.

 Now the scoring method for the above example: